 It’s been proven that — left untreated — hearing loss can have a negative effect on our quality of life.
 Studies have linked untreated hearing loss to decreased cognitive function, higher incidences of hospitalizations, falls and depression, and increased risk of social isolation and dementia.

-Those studies don’t take into account how ignoring hearing loss can diminish social interactions, television and movie watching, enjoyment of music and nature, and increase our feelings of missing out.
+Those studies don’t take into account how ignoring hearing loss can also diminish social interactions, television and movie watching, enjoyment of music and nature, and increase our feelings of missing out.
 Or how leaving hearing loss untreated can put our personal safety at risk or make our jobs harder.

 Still, many people who have hearing loss don’t do anything about it.
 Instead, they choose to rely on coping mechanisms like asking others to repeat themselves, turning the TV and radio up really loud, or isolating themselves from activities and events that used to bring them joy.